dexterju27/dexterju27.github.io/index.md

 <img class="profile-picture" src="profil-photo.png">

 Hi!
-I’m a research engineer at Facebook AI Research working on game and reinforcement learning.
+I’m a research engineer at Facebook AI Research.
+I am part of the [ParlAI](https://parl.ai/) team working on dialogue research.
+I also worked in Reinforcement Learning for a while, focusing on strategy games.
 I joined the team in 2018.
 Prior to that, I received master degree specialized in machine learning from Telecom ParisTech and University Paris 6.
 Throughout my studies, I am interested in both engineering and AI research.

 You may also find me by my legal name **Da JU**.

 ## Research Interest

-Reinforcement Learning, Game AI.
+NLP, Dialogue

 ## Academia